precice/tutorials/flow-over-heated-plate-steady-state/README.md

 summary: Using a steady-state OpenFOAM solver for a CHT coupling with code_aster.
 This tutorial is based on the "flow over a heated plate" scenario.
 ---

+{% note %}
-{% include note.html content="Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/flow-over-heated-plate-steady-state).
-Read how in the [tutorials introduction](https://www.precice.org/tutorials.html)." %}
+Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/flow-over-heated-plate-steady-state).
+Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
+{% endnote %}

 ## Setup

 The setup for this tutorial is similar to the [flow over a heated plate](https://www.precice.org/tutorials-flow-over-heated-plate.html) using OpenFOAM.
 In this tutorial OpenFOAM is used as the solver for the fluid domain, and code_aster is the solver for the solid domain.
 A difference here is that we are using a steady-state OpenFOAM solver for demonstration purposes, therefore the results between the two tutorials are not comparable.

+{% note %}
-{% include note.html content="This is a pseudo-2D case, but we still set a 3D `solver-interface` in `precice-config.xml`, because the code_aster case is set up like this at the moment.
-Contributions here are particularly welcome!" %}
+This is a pseudo-2D case, but we still set a 3D `solver-interface` in `precice-config.xml`, because the code_aster case is set up like this at the moment.
+Contributions here are particularly welcome!
+{% endnote %}

 ## Available solvers